 100% Prugnolo Gentile

-This wine is produced from a 37 acre (15 hectare) vineyard plot situated in the Santa Pia area, reputed one of the foremost zones for the production of Vino Nobile di Montepulciano.
-The vineyard is planted to Prugnolo Gentile (Sangiovese), carefully selected over the years in order to obtain a cru which could best express the character of this zone.
-La Braccesca estate, with an overall surface area of some 1170 acres (471 hectares), consists of two separate blocks: the historical nucleus of the property, with over 255 vineyard acres (103 hectares) planted in the finest sub-zones for the production of Vino Nobile di Montepulciano, is located in the township of Montepulciano; the other block, of some 530 acres of vines (213 hectares), is situated at the foot of the hills surrounding the city of Cortona.
+The wine is the fruit of a 38 acre (15 hectare) vineyard situated in the Santa Pia area of the township, one of the most highly rated spots for the production of superior Vino Nobile di Montepulciano.
+The vineyard is planted to Prugnolo Gentile (Sangiovese) which has been carefully selected over the years in order to create a cru which fully expresses the character of the zone.
+The La Braccesca estate, which extends over an overall surface area of 463 hectares (1144 acres), is composed of two separate blocks.
+The historic nucleus of the property is located in Montepulciano and consists of 103 hectares (some 255 acres) of vineyards planted in the finest sub-zones for the production of Vino Nobile di Montepulciano, while the other block of 526 acres (213 hectares) is situated at the foot of the Cortona hills.

 The 2010 Santa Pia reflects the character of its vintage, one which - thanks to the favorable climate of the growing season - assisted in the production of wines of great structure and elegance.
 The nose shows notes of tobacco and pepper along with ripe red fruit.
 The palate is sweet with velvety tannins, together with savory mineral notes that give further expressiveness to the wine’s aromas, bringing back the red fruit together with tobacco and vanilla.
 The finish and the aftertaste are savory and long.